graphaware/graph-aided-search/README.md

   }';
 ```

-### Filter example
+### Filter Example

-Filters allow to filter the results accordingly to information stored in the graph.
-For example you can filter movies based on what the user friends have seen and so on.
+Filters allow to filter the results using information stored in the graph.
+For example, you can filter movies based on what the user's friends have seen.
-So if you would like to filter results accordingly to user friends evaluation, it is possible to change the elasticsearch query in the following way.
+If you would like to filter results according to a user's friends evaluation, it is possible to change the Elasticsearch query as follows:

 ```
   curl -X POST http://localhost:9200/neo4j-index/Movie/_search -d '{